Jake Fischer: You gotta make a move!

 - John Carter believes in this trope, lamenting how often a man's skill in battle is inversely proportional to his skill with women.
 He includes himself in this category.

 - Harry Dresden practically owns this trope.
 Despite having a crush on Murphy, it took him until the end of Changes to actually broach the topic.
 That's more than a decade in real-world time.
 He has a major chivalrous streak that gets him in all kinds of trouble, though he's mostly set it aside.
 In his own words, he's essentially a magic nerd.
 There is also other key issues.
 As Harry is about 6'9" tall, he must move carefully or hurt someone.
-He makes any technology that has a microchip in it break, and always avoids eye contact to not acciendtially look upon a person's soul and they look upon his.
-So from the outside, he looks like a large, lumbering man who is jumpy around technology.
+He can short out any technology from a radius of 100 feet on a bad day, and so spends a lot of time avoiding electronics.
+To avoid soulgazes, he never looks anybody directly in the eye.
+In a side story from Murphy's point of view, she mentions he gives the impression of being mildly autistic.

 - It doesn't help that he hangs out with Thomas Raith.
 White Court Vampires are actually irresistible, so much that Thomas can't get a muggle job because he keeps getting his bones jumped.